sam41306061/blockchain-capstone-project/Notes.md

 # Over all concepts and take aways
 - solidty does not need semicolons after braces, it does however need them after declaring anything inside a function.

+# Harhat Video
+- scripts is where you can handle various parts of deployments in hardhat.
+- structure of contract; call solidity version, set contract, call constructor, call various fuctions after to deploy. time stamp: 6:55
+- name( state variable ) = _name; (local variable)

 # Notes from the Smoke test video
 - 1 ether = 1000000000000000000 wei ( 18 zeros after the decimal).
 - convert ether from wei out put in hard hat: ether.utils.formatEther()